jerryagenyi/naija-news-hub/docs/dev/database-schema.md

 ```

 This migration:
-1. Stores content as structured JSON in the article_metadata field
+1. Stores content as structured JSON in the article_metadata field with a complete structure
+2. Includes all metadata (title, author, date, categories) in the JSON structure
-2. Adds a separate tags column for storing article tags and their URLs
+3. Adds a separate tags column for storing article tags and their URLs
-3. Adds tracking for content updates with last_checked_at
+4. Adds tracking for content updates with last_checked_at
+5. Creates a GIN index on the JSON data for efficient querying
-4. Optimizes the database schema for LLM training and vectorization
+6. Optimizes the database schema for LLM training and vectorization

 ## Data Backup and Recovery